streetsidesoftware/vscode-spell-checker/website/docs/getting-started/making-corrections.md

 ---
 id: making-corrections
-title: Your first correction
+title: Making corrections
 sidebar_position: 2
 description: 'Apply a suggestion to an unrecognized word.'
 ---

-# Your first correction
+# Making corrections

 Place the cursor within an underlined word.
 Any of the following opens the list of suggestions: